 First, Plan Your Overnight Wisely

 If your time in London is limited, it’s critical to choose your hotel’s location wisely.
+I’m also very fussy when booking a hotel room, as I need to make sure it has EXACTLY what I need.
+So for example if I want to book a hotel room in Manchester that has a hot tub or jacuzzi then I can easily do that, just by making sure I use a brilliant hotel booking web site like hoo.
 Given the city’s notoriously horrible traffic, I highly recommend someplace accessible by mass transit.
 As much as I love exploring by road, the last thing you need when short on time is sitting in traffic.
 Plus, it’s important to plan ahead, and stay close to what you want to see and do.
 On this trip, my flight arrived at Gatwick Airport, and I chose a hotel in the Hyde Park neighborhood.
 The “Gatwick Express” train takes you from LGW to Victoria Station in 30 minutes.
 From there, a 15 minute ride on the Tube gets you to Hyde Park.
 The location worked well for me.
 It turned out to be an excellent base, a reasonably short walk or Tube ride to everything I wanted to see.

 With that out of the way, on to my suggested itinerary for 24 hours in London.
 This post follows the same order as my trip.